twerkmeister/tokenflood/README.md

 > [!IMPORTANT]
 > You can specify the prefix length, however, whether the prefix is used will depend on the
 > specific endpoint and its configuration.
-Some providers, like openai, will only start to
+Some providers, like OpenAI, will only start to
 > use prefix caching once your total prompt length exceeds 1024 tokens.
 Additionally,
 > it seems litellm does not always record the usage of prefix caching.
 When
 > using vllm as the inference server, it never reports any cached tokens.
 At the same